 I’m also heavily involved with maintaining and improving the facilities and you’ll see me at the club mowing and repairing goals.
-I’m currently working hard to upgrade our field lighting with stage 1 scheduled to be complete in the first quarter of 2023.

 Finally I’m passionate that our players and families get to experience our welcoming and friendly club culture and get to play the best football they can whether they are 4 or 64 years old.